GoogleCloudPlatform/genai-for-marketing/README.md

 - [Getting Started with LangChain and Vertex AI PaLM API](https://github.com/GoogleCloudPlatform/generative-ai/blob/main/language/examples/langchain-intro/intro_langchain_palm_api.ipynb): Use LangChain and Vertex AI PaLM API to generate text.

-## Environment Setup
+# Environment Setup

 This section outlines the steps to configure the Google Cloud environment that is required in order to run the notebooks and demonstration provided in this repository.
+You will be interacting with the following resources:

- - You use a user-managed instance of Vertex AI Workbench as your development environment and the primary interface to Vertex AI services.
+ - A user-managed instance of Vertex AI Workbench serves as your development setting and the main interface to Vertex AI services.
- - You use BigQuery to store data from Marketing Platforms and Dataplex to store their metadata.
+ - BigQuery is utilized to house data from Marketing Platforms, while Dataplex is employed to keep their metadata.
- - You use Enterprise Search (GenApp Builder) to create a search engine for an external website.
+ - Enterprise Search and Infobot (GenApp Builder) are used to construct a search engine for an external website.
+ - Workspace (Google Slides, Google Docs and Google Sheets) are used to visualized the resources generated by you.

 ### Select a Google Cloud project